CreatorSiSo/stringx/readme.md

 # String Extensions - stringx

-Traits for often used functionality to generate or modify strings.
+Traits for often used functionality when generating or modifying strings.